mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 ### THE THRONE ROOM (Two Weeks Later)

 **READ ALOUD:**
-> *King Thandris VII sits on his throne, looking ten years older.
+> *King Aldric IV sits on his throne, looking ten years older.
 The entire court is assembled—nobles, generals, priests, merchants.
 You stand before them, the three Components on a velvet cushion, Corvus's journal in hand.
 The king's voice is quiet, almost broken: "Show us.
 Show us the truth."*

 **The Revelation:**